skiadas/DataWranglingCourse/notes/rest.md

   ~ Reports which HTTP methods a certain resource supports (e.g. to determine if DELETE is possible).
 This will be communicated in a header called "Allow".

 POST
   ~ Used for essentially two purposes.
 One is to create "subordinate resources".
 For instance, performing a POST in the "students" resource earlier could be used to create a new student.
 It would be similar in effect to performing a PUT at the student resource directly.
-The question to determine which of the two to use is determined by who is responsible for generating the new resource's "name" and URI.
-If it is the client, then a PUT is used; If it is the server then a POST on the parent is used.
+In order to determine which of the two should be used, we need to ask who is responsible for generating the new resource's "name" and URI.
+If it is the client, then a PUT is used; If it is the server, then a POST on the parent is used.

     The second use of POST is to update information of a resource.
 For example if a student changes name, we would update that information via a POST request to the specific student's URI.